You are welcome to contact AI Lund through any of the members of the coordination group.

 - Recommend events and the network as such to colleagues

-- Engage in the open reference group that will meet in connection with major AIML-event
+- Engage in the open reference group that will meet in connection with some major AI Lund events

 - Pay attention to invitations to participate in research projects

-- Try to influence the planed commissioned educations in the AIML area
+- Try to influence the planed commissioned educations in the AI Lund area

 Lund university staff specifically

-Below is a short introduction to how Lund University staff may contribute to and benefit from the AIML-network.
+Below is a short introduction to how Lund University staff may contribute to and benefit from the Ai Lund network.

 2. Contribute to the AIML network object in the Research Portal through LUCRIS

-Some content in LUCRIS is re-published at aiml.lu.se.
+Some content in LUCRIS is re-published at ai.lu.se.

 - Get affiliated by asking anyone who already is affiliated – or send an email to Jonas.Wisbrant@cs.lth.se.

-- Add up to three of your favourite AIML publications
+- Add up to three of your favourite AI Lund publications

 4. Contribute to the development and implementation of our upcoming commissioned educations